 How do insect growth regulators work?

 It is important to remember how insect growth regulators work on psylla.
 Normally adults lay eggs.
 Those eggs develop into nymphs and the young nymphs develop into hardshells and adults (Figure 1 top).
-When we apply an insect growth regulator it sterilizes eggs so that they don’t develop into nymphs or prohibit nymphs from developing (Figure 1 bottom).
+For pyriproxyfen (Esteem 35WP) it sterilizes eggs so that they don’t develop into nymphs or prohibit nymphs from developing (Figure 1 bottom).
+For spirotetramat (Ultor/Esteem) it kills feeding nymphs and must be applied before eggs hatch.
 Generally, insect growth regulators don’t kill adults.

 When do I apply insect growth regulators for psylla?